BLYDDRWG/BLYDDRWG/README.md

 - 👀 I’m interested in Machine learning and AI
 - 🌱 I’m currently working towards a C.S. degree
 - 💞️ I’m looking to collaborate on anything that can better help me understand what you can create
-- 📫 How to reach me instagram @venatorfitness
+- 📫 How to reach me: fj1009@txstate.edu, Instagram @venatorfitness
 - ⚡ Fun fact: I have been practicing, competing and coaching in combat sports for 25 years

 <!---